earljay-caoile-401-advanced-javascript/simple-api/README.md

 Check that the server is working properly by verifying with this [React application](https://w638oyk7o8.csb.app/)

-- In the form at the top of the page, enter the URL to your API Server
+- In the form at the top of the page, enter the URL to your API Server (`http://localhost:3000` for original lab and `http://localhost:3000/api/v1` for stretch goal)
 - This server is configured to use the routes noted in the first lab requirement
 - If your server is working, this app will show your API Data!